 Sian is a Research Associate at City Futures Research Centre, UNSW Sydney.
 She has a background in psychology, design and urban sociology and a keen interest in the lived experience of urban housing, housing affordability, sustainability and design at the building and precinct scale.
 She’s worked in various roles in the construction industry in Sydney, London and Auckland, and is committed to translating research into practical advice to make great places to live.

 Sophie Dyring is Director of Schored Projects, an accomplished cross disciplinary design studio.
 She has experience working with both public and private clients including State Government departments, Victorian municipalities and Community Housing providers.
-Sophie is a passionate affordable housing advocate, presenting at conferences, participating in panels, and writing articles on the topic.
 As an architect and landscape architect her practice largely designs and delivers social and affordable housing for those most in need.
-As a housing expert, Sophie is a Design Review Panel member with the Office for Design and Architecture South Australia and the New South Wales State Design Review.
+Sophie is a Design Review Panel member with the Office for Design and Architecture South Australia and the New South Wales State Design Review.

 Spike is a Peer Support Worker who has been involved in the Rough Sleeper Harm Minimization, Need to Know Homeless and Helping Out projects.